Back up the show

 Normally the Scene Master will auto-reverse so you can just keep presetting new states, moving the fader alternately up and down.
 You can also set it to require you to move it back to zero each time.
-Press Playback Options then the Select button of the master.
+Press Options (or Options softkey) then the Select button of the master.
 The options are:

 Auto Commit and Invert Commits the changes once the fader has reached the end of travel.
 You can then preset a new state and fade the fader the other way to output it.

 Auto Commit You always have to fade from 0 to 100% to output the new state.
 The changes are committed at 100% and you then have to lower the fader to 0% to preset the next state.